yfsuperman/artifactory-resource/README.md

 * `file`: *Required.* The path to the artifact to deploy.

 ## Credits
-This concourse resource was originally based on the artifactory resource work of [mborges](https://github.com/mborges-pivotal/artifactory-resource).
+This resource was originally based on the artifactory resource work of [mborges](https://github.com/mborges-pivotal/artifactory-resource).